Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Different definitions of thermal OTOC

-Why these different OTOCs, all of which have been used in the literature, decay at different rates, and what aspects of information scrambling they capture or miss, are intriguing questions for future exploration.
+Why these different OTOCs, all of which have been used in the literature, have different values and decay at different rates, and what aspects of information scrambling they capture or miss, are intriguing questions for future exploration.